lino-framework/lino/docs/tutorials/quickstart/mysite/index.rst

 You might add ``DEBUG = True`` or other settings of your choice.

-The basic idea is to keep local :xfile:`settings.py` files relatively small and to delegate the responsibility of maintaining most default values of your settings to the application developer.
+The basic idea is to keep local :xfile:`settings.py` files small and to delegate the responsibility of maintaining default values for Django settings to the application developer.

 In case you think already now about how to host many different Lino applications on your server, then read also about